 - Pop-Cultural Osmosis: The phrase The Revolution Will Not Be Televised is more famous than the album itself, which not many people have ever listened to or are familiar with.

-- Product Placement: Inverted and possibly Parodied, since Scott-Heron includes many brand names and product slogans in The Revolution Will Not Be Televised (the poem itself), but does so to criticize their triviality and the blind, self-centred consumer culture of America that prevents its people from perceiving real threats to society.The revolution will not give your mouth sex appeal (reference to Ultra Brite),The revolution will not get rid of the nubs (reference to Schick pens)The revolution will not make you look five pounds thinner (reference to Playtex)The revolution will not be right back after a message about a white tornado (reference to an Ajax slogan),White lightning or white people.You will not have to worry about a dove in your bedroom (slogan for Dove antiperspirant),A tiger in your tank (a reference to the slogan of "Esso"),Or the giant in your toilet bowl (reference to Salvo laundry detergent).The revolution will not go better with Coke (reference to Coca Cola).
+- Product Placement: Inverted and possibly Parodied, since Scott-Heron includes many brand names and product slogans in the title track, but does so to criticize their triviality and the blind, self-centered consumer culture of America that prevents its people from perceiving real threats to society.The revolution will not give your mouth sex appeal (reference to Ultra Brite),The revolution will not get rid of the nubs (reference to Schick pens)The revolution will not make you look five pounds thinner (reference to Playtex)The revolution will not be right back after a message about a white tornado (reference to an Ajax slogan),White lightning or white people.You will not have to worry about a dove in your bedroom (slogan for Dove antiperspirant),A tiger in your tank (a reference to the slogan of "Esso"),Or the giant in your toilet bowl (reference to Salvo laundry detergent).The revolution will not go better with Coke (reference to Coca Cola).

 - Professional Sex Ed: "Sex Education: Ghetto Style".I hope that when I have kids of my own they really don't get shookWhen I tell them that there are things they've got to learn that can't be found in books.